seanboe/JavaCalculator/README.md

 NEEED TO ADDDD

 ## Statistics Class
 The <samp>Statistics</samp> class is essentially split into 2 parts, linear regression significance tests.
-For the linear regression, TODOOOOOOOOO
+The linear regression part of the class contains code logic for certain statistics and equations, such as the least-squares regression line (LSRL), the correlation coefficient $(r)$, standard error of the residuals $(S_e)$, etc. The significance tests' section comprises of 3 significance tests for means (when the population standard deviation is known).
+Based on the statistics that the user inputs, these tests tell the user whether to either reject the null hypothesis $H_0$ or fail to reject the null hypothesis.

 ## VariableDefinitionException Class
 The <samp>VariableDefinitionException</samp> class defines a specific error that will be thrown when a particular variable is not defined.
 This exception is heavily used in the <samp>Calculus</samp> class.